PowerShell/platyPS/docs/Get-HelpPreview.md

 Update-MarkdownHelpSchema
 ```

-Returns a help object get-help preview from maml xml and assign it to the $help variable.
-Gets the names of Cmdlet objects inside help.
+The first command creates a **Help** object for the the specified MAML file.
+The command stores it in the $Help variable.

+The second command displays the **Name** property for each of the objects in $Help.
 ## PARAMETERS

 ### -Path
-Path to MAML help files.
+Specifies an array of paths of MAML external help files.
-You can pass several of them.

 ```yaml
 Type: String[]